I’ve always desired a full length floor mirror done up in a unique design in the corner of my bedroom.

-A little white chippy bench became a great choice, since it ended up visually anchoring the mirror even more, while creating a little extra height!
+A little white chippy bench became a great choice, since it ended up visually anchoring the wood frame mirror even more, while creating a little extra height!

 The bench also provides extra side table space to stash some loose change or car keys.

-Since the mirror frame is so beefy, it’s large enough to even attach some small shelves if desired.
+Since the DIY mirror frame is so beefy, it’s large enough to even attach some handy coat hooks to act as a hall tree, or even small shelves if desired!

 Oh goodness yes!
-Now that’s a DIY barnwood full length mirror makeover to love!
+Now that’s a DIY barn wood frame mirror makeover to love!